 § C6-19.
-Purchasing procedures.30
+Purchasing procedures.
+[Amended 12-6-2022 by Res.
+2022-03].

-Purchases for the Town government shall be made by the Town Clerk under the direction of the Commissioners.
-The Commissioners shall have the power to provide by ordinance for rules and regulations regarding purchasing procedures such as the use of competitive bids.
+The Mayor and Commissioners shall provide by ordinance for rules and regulations regarding purchasing procedures such as authority for the making of purchases and the use of competitive bids.